MAPSuio/UPC-H14/ssnw/problem.md

 # Something, something network
-Making applications in 2014 often requires to communicate with servers or other clients.
-An important aspect of this communication is to have a well defined protocol in order for messages to be understood correctly by all parties.
+Most applications in 2014 often have to communicate with servers or other clients.
+An important aspect of this communication is to have a well defined protocol, so that messages are understood correctly by all parties.

-In this task you must be able to transmit two number to our server using our protocol.
+In this task you must be able to transmit two numbers to our server using our protocol.
 The server will reply with a key that can vary in length up to the total message size (2<sup>8</sup> bytes).

 Our server (IP `178.62.248.162`) is running at UDP port `3950`.
 However, this server is only for submission.
-For testing, we have another address: (DNS `vor.ifi.uio.no`) @ UDP port `3950`.
+For testing, we have another address: (DNS `vor.ifi.uio.no`) on UDP port `3950`.
 We assume that you hardcode these parameters into your code.
 Double check that you are using the first IP (178...) on submission and the second one (DNS: vor....) for testing.

 ## Protocol
-Both clients and the server should send messages conforming to the following protocol over UDP sockets.
+Both clients and the server should send messages conforming to the following protocol over UDP connections.
 It is important that you use the exact length in all fields, and send via network order endian where applicable.

 ![](../images/protocol.png)